particle-iot/docs/src/content/reference/device-os/firmware.md

 The `Cellular` class is available on the the Boron, B Series SoM, and Tracker (Gen 3) and Electron and E Series (Gen 2).

-It is not available on Wi-Fi devices including the Argon (Gen 3), Photon, and P1 (Gen 2).
+It is not available on Wi-Fi devices including the P2, Photon 2, Argon, Photon, and P1.
 {{note op="end"}}

 ---